FriedricNietzsche/Breast-Cancer-Prediction/README.md

 # Breast Cancer Prediction with Machine Learning

-A machine learning project that predicts breast cancer diagnosis (malignant or benign) using the Wisconsin Breast Cancer Dataset and logistic regression.
+A machine learning project that predicts breast cancer diagnosis (malignant or benign) using the Wisconsin Breast Cancer Dataset and logistic regression with %96 accuracy.

 ##  Project Overview